 Tax filing resources for residents and organizations

-The Peel Poverty Reduction Committee (PPRC) has partnered with the Canada Revenue Agency (CRA) to provide information and resources to support you in filing your taxes, including finding a free tax clinic near you hosted by community organizations.
+The Peel Poverty Reduction Committee has partnered with the Canada Revenue Agency (CRA) to provide information and resources to support you in filing your taxes, including finding a free tax clinic near you hosted by community organizations.

 Peel Region does not host tax clinics.